 In 2017, following several cross-border deals involving French flagships acquired by foreign investors, the French National Assembly created a Parliamentary Enquiry Committee to investigate decisions made by the French State and explore how French national security interests are protected on such occasions.
 This put increased pressure on the services conducting and coordinating the review process to ensure that they have completed a thorough review of both the activities at stake and the profile and intentions of the foreign investors.

-All relevant administrations are involved in the review process, and the investor and its counsels, as well as the target company, may be convened to meetings and Q&A sessions in relation to the envisaged transactions.
-Delineating and retaining strategic activities, jobs and resources in France has also become an increasing strategic concern in the review process, especially as they relate to clearance commitments that may be required of a foreign investor.
+All relevant administrations are involved in the review process, and the investor and its counsel, as well as the target company, may be convened to meetings and Q&A sessions in relation to the envisaged transactions.
+Delineating and retaining strategic activities, jobs and resources (including IP rights and know-how) in France has also become an increasing strategic concern in the review process, especially as they relate to clearance commitments that may be required of a foreign investor.

 HOW FOREIGN INVESTORS CAN PROTECT THEMSELVES

 Foreign investors must anticipate foreign investment control issues before planning and negotiating transactions.
 The responsibility for filing lies primarily on the buyer and, if the transaction falls under the MFC regulation, prior clearance by the MoE should be a condition of the deal.
 The parties may also seek a ruling from the MoE to confirm whether a contemplated transaction falls within the scope of the MFC.
 The Decree of 2019 opened a new option for the target, which may now submit a request to obtain comfort about whether its activity falls within the scope of the MoE review.